-Parking is available at the Auburn Arena Parking Lot (1) for women's basketball and gymnastics.
-Other locations not listed on the map include the CDV parking lot located off of Wire Road on the Extension Loop and the McWhorter Center Lot located on the corner of Biggio Drive and Samford Avenue.
+Other locations not listed on the map include the CDV parking lot located off of Wire Road on the Extension Loop and the McWhorter Center Lot located on the corner of Biggio Drive and Samford

 Scholarship Parking (MBB)

-Permit Parking is available in the Auburn Arena Parking Lot (Lot 1A) for men's basketball scholarship donors and premium seat holders with the appropriate pass.
+Permit Parking is available in the Auburn Arena Parking Lot (S Lot) for men's basketball scholarship donors and premium seat holders with the appropriate pass.